File type and URI associations model

 - Test to verify that apps register properly in Set Default Programs control panel

-- Test to verify that apps register properly to appear in the OpenWith list for the file types, protocols, or both, that they register to handle
+- Test to verify that apps register properly to appear in the OpenWith list for the file types, URI schemes, or both, that they register to handle

-- Test to verify that new app notifications appear after your app is installed and the user invokes a file type, protocol, or both, that your app has registered to handle
+- Test to verify that new app notifications appear after your app is installed and the user invokes a file type, URI scheme, or both, that your app has registered to handle

-- Best Practices for File Type and Protocol Associations in Windows Developer Preview Desktop Apps
+- Best Practices for File Type and URI Associations in Windows Developer Preview Desktop Apps

 - File Type Associations and AutoPlay Build Conference Presentation